 This type of support is intended to enable the dependent spouse to retain his or her standard of living.
 It is based, in part, upon the relative needs of the parties and the supporting spouse’s ability to pay support.

-Our Raleigh spousal support lawyers at Triangle Divorce Lawyers are happy to answer your questions and address your concerns about post-separation support.
+Our Raleigh spousal support lawyers at Triangle Divorce Lawyers are happy to schedule a case review to answer your questions and address your concerns about post-separation support.

 If you are looking for an attorney who can guide you through the ins and outs of the divorce process in North Carolina, and help you preserve your right to alimony and property distribution, then call for an informative case review and let a passionate attorney explain their approach.